Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Written and compiled by George Knowles

 Roie grew up as solitary child, instinctively feeling different she remained aloof from other girls her age.
-Her favorite time was the night, and from an early age began to experience strange psycho/spiritual fantasies of mystical ghouls and spirits.
-At school she particularly liked to draw, but the pictures she created were imitable of her nightly fantasies.
-The drawing she produced soon got her into trouble, disturbing classmates and teachers.
-At the age of 14 when attending the Chatswood Girls Grammar School, the headmistress of the school declared her drawings “a corrupting influence on other pupils” and expelled her.
+Her favourite time was the night, and from an early age began to experience strange psycho/spiritual fantasies of mystical ghouls and spirits.
+At school she had a passion for drawing, but the pictures she created reflected her nighttime fantasies.
+The drawings she produced soon got her into trouble, disturbing her classmates and teachers alike.
+Later at the age of 14 while attending the Chatswood Girls Grammar School, the headmistress of the school declared her drawings “a corrupting influence on other pupils” and subsequently expelled her.

-Out of regular employment, Roie survived working part-time as a waitress and bartender, as well as modeling for Norman Lindsay a fellow artist and close friend whose early drawings were both controversial and notorious, and to which her own work was often compared.
-She was also researching psychology, magic and metaphysics, studying in depth the writings of Carl Jung and William James, and occultists like Eliphas Levi, Madam Blavatsky, Dion Fortune and Aleister Crowley
+While out of regular employment Roie survived working part-time in mundane jobs such as waiting tables and bartending.
+She also did some modelling for Norman Lindsay, a fellow artist and close friend whose early drawings, like her own, were considered both controversial and notorious.
+She also began researching psychology, magic and metaphysics, and studied in depth the writings of Carl Jung and William James, as well as the works of famous occultists: Eliphas Levi, Madam Blavatsky, Dion Fortune and Aleister Crowley.

-By that time Roie had started drawing again, contributing illustrations to a monthly journal called Pertinent.
-While working for Pertinent she began experimenting with self-hypnosis, trance and automatic drawing, through which she discovered new techniques to heighten her artistic perception by transferring her conscious attention ‘at will’ to inner planes of awareness.
+By that time Roie had started drawing again and was contributing illustrations to a monthly journal called “Pertinent”.
+While working for Pertinent she also began experimenting with self-hypnosis, trance and automatic drawing.
+Through this she discovered new techniques to heighten her artistic perception by transferring her conscious attention “at will” to inner planes of awareness.
 These experiments she wrote later “produced a number of peculiar and unexpected results and culminated in a period of extra-sensory perception together with a prolonged series of symbolic visions”.
 She also met her magical and artistic partner, the poet Gavin Greenlees.

 During the following court trial, the Crown prosecution claimed her paintings were pornographic, obscene and decadent, inspired by works of mediaeval demonology, and likely to “deprave and corrupt the morals of all those who saw them”.
 However all charges were dropped when various academics were called to defend her religious practice of Pantheism, which Roie described as the pagan worship of ancient Greek Gods.
 The police were ordered to pay all costs of the trial.

-While the trial caused a public scandal in the popular press and brought with it some notoriety, it did little to help sell her painting, or lead on to further exhibitions.
-So she and Gavin returned to Sydney, and took up residence in a dingy basement flat at 179 Brougham Street, located in the bohemian center of Kings Cross, the stomping ground of Sydney's down-and-out artists, prostitutes and criminals.
-There because of her new status as a minor celebrity, Roie became a well-known local character.
+While the trial caused a public scandal in the popular press and brought with it some notoriety, it did little to help sell her painting or lead on to further exhibitions.
+As a result she and Gavin returned to Sydney, and there took up residence in a dingy basement flat at 179 Brougham Street.
+This was located in the bohemian centre of Kings Cross, a notorious stomping ground for Sydney’s down-and-out artists, prostitutes and criminals.
+There because of her new status as a minor celebrity, Roie soon became a well-known local character.

-As a result Wally Glover was charged with producing an obscene publication.
-Two pictures in the book were ruled to be indecent because they showed pubic hair and phallic appendages, in particular was the one called “Fohat”, which depicted a cheeky looking demon with a snake for a penis.
-Once again Roie was called back into court to defend her art in terms of pagan archetypes based on ancient Greek Gods, despite which, the magistrate fined Glover five pounds and ordered the two pictures removed from unsold copies of the book.
+Wally Glover was later charged with producing an obscene publication.
+During the court proceeding two pictures in the book were ruled to be indecent because they showed pubic hair and phallic appendages.
+One of the pictures entitled “Fohat”, was deemed particularly offensive for it depicted a cheeky looking demon with a snake for a penis.
+Once again Roie was called back into court to defend her Art in terms of pagan archetypes based on ancient Greek Gods.
+Despite this, the magistrate fined Glover five pounds and ordered the two pictures removed from unsold copies of the book.
 The media publicity attracted more notoriety and even commissions for Roie, but poor Wally Glover was forced into bankruptcy.

 Due to her renewed notoriety Roie became one of the most famous characters of Kings Cross.
-Her paintings soon adorned the walls of local cafés such as the Kashmir and Apollyon, and visitors to Sydney began to seek her out.
-The press by now had added to her fame by labeling her “The Witch of Kings Cross”.
-Soon she was being called the leader of a witch “cult”, which in reality was no more than a few friends gathering in her flat to talk about metaphysics and the occult, and perhaps engage and experiment with pagan rituals.
+Her paintings soon adorned the walls of well-nown local cafés, such like the “Kashmir” and “Apollyon”, and visitors to Sydney began to seek her out.
+The press by now had added to her fame by labelling her “The Witch of Kings Cross”.
+It was rumoured that she was the leader of a witch “cult”, but in reality this was no more than a few friends gathering in her flat to talk about metaphysics and the occult, and occasionally experimenting with Pagan rituals.

-Several outbreaks of scandal kept the legend of "The Witch of Kings Cross" alive, and controversy was never far away.
+Several outbreaks of scandal kept the legend of “The Witch of Kings Cross” alive, and controversy was never far away.
 In 1955 a man offering to sell alleged pornographic photos of Roie and Gavin performing unnatural sexual acts approached the Sun newspaper.
-These turned out to have been taken as a joke at one of Roie’s birthday parties, but rumors spread and persisted that she was involved in satanic rituals, black masses and magical sexual rites.
-Such ‘would be’ stories regularly appeared in Australian newspapers and magazines, and ‘Rosaleen Norton’ became a household name.
+These turned out to have been taken as a joke at one of Roie’s birthday parties, but rumours spread and persisted that she was involved in satanic rituals, black masses and magical sexual rites.
+Such “would be” stories regularly appeared in Australian newspapers and magazines, and “Rosaleen Norton” became a household name.

-Another scandal hit the media pages in 1957, when perhaps under pressure from all the media attention and notoriety, Gavin Greenlees was diagnosed as a schizophrenic and institutionalized.
-Later while out on temporary release, his bubble burst and he tried to kill Roie with a kitchen knife.
-His attack failed, and he was sent back to the sanatorium never to be heard from again.
+Another scandal hit the media pages in 1957, when perhaps under pressure from all the media attention and notoriety, Gavin Greenlees was diagnosed as a schizophrenic and institutionalised.
+Later while out on temporary release, he tried to kill Roie with a kitchen knife.
+His attack fortunately failed, and he was sent back to the sanatorium never to be heard from again.

 By the late 1970’s, Roie’s health began to fail, and in 1979 she was diagnosed with colon cancer.
-She was admitted to the ‘Sacred Heart Hospice for the Dying’ where on the 5th of December 1979, she passed away surrounded by nuns, despite remaining to the last ‘a Pagan’.
+She was admitted to the “Sacred Heart Hospice for the Dying” where on the 5th of December 1979, she passed away surrounded by nuns despite remaining “a Pagan” to the end.

-Rosaleen Norton was a brilliant artist, but like so many famous people before her, was a victim of ignorance and the prejudices of her times.
-She was a devotee of the pagan god Pan, and during her life and trials maintained a sincere truth about her art, religion and lifestyle.
-Her art in the main represented supernatural imagery, which in today’s more liberal society, and interest in fantasy and surrealistic art, it has found renewed acceptance.
+Rosaleen Norton was a brilliant artist, but like so many famous people before her, she was a victim of ignorance and the prejudices of her times.
+She was a devotee of the Pagan god Pan, and during her life and trials maintained a sincere truth about her Art, religion and lifestyle.
+Her Art in the main represented supernatural imagery, which in today’s more liberal society has found renewed acceptance.
 In her own day, her paintings were regarded as bizarre, obscure and pornographic, and she was not accorded the recognition she deserved.

-Her art has recently been rediscovered, and is finding a wide audience.
-In 1957, after the debacle concerning the publishing of The Art Of Rosaleen Norton (with poems by Gavin Greenlees)”, Wally Glover was declared bankrupt and copyrights to Roie’s artwork, which had been assigned to him, were taken over by the Official Receiver in Bankruptcy.
-The copyrights were finally returned to him in 1981 and the book was republish without difficulties in 1982.
+More recently her Art has been rediscovered and is finding a wide audience.
+In 1957, after the debacle concerning the publishing of The Art Of Rosaleen Norton (with poems by Gavin Greenlees)”, when Wally Glover was declared bankrupt and all copyrights to Roie’s artwork were taken over by the Official Receiver in Bankruptcy, the copyrights were finally returned to him in 1981 and the book republish in 1982.
 In 1984, Wally followed this up with a new limited edition called the “Supplement to the Art of Rosaleen Norton”, a collection of tastefully mounted colour photographs of 48 more of her works.
-Roie’s often controversial art is again available ‘uncensored’ to the public, were recognition can justly be reinstated.
+Roie’s often controversial Art is again available “uncensored” to the public, were recognition can justly be reinstated.

 Books: